EventHor1zon/ESP_Components/README.md

 - Driver handles are chunky and drivers are often disorganised and bloated.
 Slim them down!
 - Refactor drivers with simplicity in mind.
 Event/Interrupt based task actions.
 Let users implement polling if neccesary.
 - Replace all driver heap allocation with stack where possible.
-Also consider enabling heap with preprocessor config
+Also consider enabling heap with preprocessor config _DONE_
 - Any number of driver instances will use a single task so remember to keep tasks state-agnostic and rely on the handle
 - Also remember that the task only needs to be initialised ONCE.
 Check for running task?
 - TaskHandle_t task can be static to the driver file